About Me

 A native of Muscatine, IA, Juan Carlos Mendoza has made a name for himself as a soloist, choral singer, and educator over the past decade.

-He has been seen on stage in the dual roles of Aarón/Javier in the world premiere of Tienda (Moya/Vincent) produced by The Schubert Club, Freddy in My Fair Lady with the Muscatine Symphony Orchestra, and Tigranes in the North American premiere of La Doriclea (Cavalli) at The Juilliard School.
+He has been seen on stage as T-Boy in The Silver Fox (Larsen/Olive), Manuel Garcia in the World Premiere of Notes on Viardot (Michael Ching), in the dual roles of Aarón/Javier in the world premiere of Tienda (Moya/Vincent) produced by The Schubert Club, Freddy in My Fair Lady with the Muscatine Symphony Orchestra, and Tigranes in the North American premiere of La Doriclea (Cavalli) at The Juilliard School.
 His concert works include The Messiah (Handel) with the Des Moines Community Orchestra, Magnificat (Bach), Ascension Oratorio (Bach) Requiem (Mozart), and Passio (Pärt) with the Chamber Singers of Iowa City, Bolts of Melody (Ford) with the Grinnell Symphony Orchestra, and a featured soloist in El Mesias (Handel/Ramirez) with Border CrosSing/Minnesota Orchestra.

 As an ensemble singer, Mendoza has sung with Transept, Lyric Opera of Chicago Chorus, Grant Park Music Festival Chorus, and Border CrosSing.
 As a recitalist, he regularly performs throughout the Midwest, programming the Spanish-language vocal music of Latin America, including composers such as Manuel M. Ponce, Salvador Moreno, and Carlos Guastavino.
 His research of this repertoire led to the production of his debut album with pianist Jessica Monnier, Finding A Voice: Mexican Song Cycles After 1920 (MSR Classics MS 1772), which highlights song cycles from México following the Mexican Revolution.
 He also premiered Masefield Songs, a song cycle for Tenor and Piano on poems of John Masefield by Thomas F. Savoy, which he also recorded for the composer’s album, Songs by Me- for You: A Selection of Art Songs by Thomas F. Savoy.